MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 This is a guide for rolling out generative AI, meaning code generation, for data science teams.
 It covers the benefits you might expect to see, the issues you'll encounter, and some suggestions for coping with them.

 My comments and recommendations are based on my use of Cursor (an agentic IDE) along with Claude, Open AI and other code generation LLMs.
 I'm using them on multiple data science projects.

 As of June 2025, there are no data science agentic AI notebooks on the market, however, in my opinion, that's likely to change later on in 2025.
+Data science teams that understand the use of agentic AI for code generation will have an advantage over teams that do not.

 Although I'm focused on data science, all my comments apply to anyone doing technical coding, by which I mean code that's algorithmically complex or uses "advanced" statistics.
 This can include people with the job titles "Analyst" or "Software Engineer".